Do you have a personal and/or family history of cancer?

 The cost for genetic counseling is $250, which can be paid securely online by credit card or arrangements can be made to pay by check.
 It is both the philosophy and practice at GSF that genetic services, including genetic counseling, should be available to those in need, regardless of ability to pay.
 For this reason, we have financial aid available for those who qualify.

-Some people seek genetic counseling because they have a personal or family history that is suspicious for an inherited predisposition for certain types of cancer.
-Some more common types of cancer that can increase the chance for a hereditary predisposition are:
+Some people seek genetic counseling because they have a personal or family history that is suspicious for an inherited predisposition for certain types of cancer, such as:

-Other individuals may be interested in seeing a genetic counselor because there is a known genetic cause for cancer in their family, including:
+Others may want to see a genetic counselor because there is a known genetic cause for cancer in their family, including: